jdx/mise/README.md

 files with `curl` or `wget`.

 However this is really up to the plugin.
-If you're having a proxy-related issue installing something you should post an issue on the plugin's repo.
+If you're having a proxy-related issue installing something you should post an issue on the plugin's repository.

 ### How do the shorthand plugin names map to repositories?